anthonylopes54/Ravenous-React-App/README.md

+# Ravenous
 This is a web application I made while learning how to use React.
-It calls on a Yahoo API to get data for any given search results!
+It calls on a Yahoo API to get restaurant data for the restaurants in a given area!